SofteqDG/ios-objective-c-coding-style/README.md

 ```

 There are times when the same code can be used for multiple cases, and a fall-through should be used.
 A fall-through is the removal of the `break` statement for a case thus allowing the flow of execution to pass to the next case value.
-A fall-through should be commented for coding clarity.
+A fall-through CAN be commented for coding clarity.

 **For example:**